Climate change and human systems

 1. Readings.
 This will be a reading intensive course with reading assigned for most class meetings.
 The readings will primarily be from course books but will also include assigned articles.

 4. Modeling.
-Students will work on assigned exercises and a modeling project to learn system dynamics approaches to modeling using the graphical programing language Stella.
-We will use class time to address any modeling and programming questions from the assigned exercises.
+Students will work on assigned exercises and a modeling project to learn system dynamics approaches to representing human and environmental systems using the graphical programing language Stella by ISEE Systems, requiring purchase of a student license for this software.
+We will use our meeting time to address any modeling or programming questions that arise from the assigned exercises.

 Course Goals